ksingh25/rdflib/README.md

 Then compile micropython following the README.md instruction in the folder micropython/ports/unix.

 ## ESP32
+For quick test, you may flash ESP32 with the firmware that was already compiled and is [available here](https://github.com/ksingh25/Files).
+Mostly firmware.bin is needed.
+One needs to flash ESP32 with ths firmware.
+In this case one may skip the instructions for compilation provided in this section.

-To test it on ESP32, please install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf).
+To compile micropython and test it on ESP32, please first install [IDF (tested with v4.0.2)](https://github.com/espressif/esp-idf).

 After that please download [micropython code](https://github.com/micropython/micropython) cd to `micropython/ports/esp32` directory and then compile and flash the firware